vekkt0r/vekkt0r.github.io/_posts/articles/2015-01-30-novatouch-tkk-reverse-engineering-part-2.md

 the key.
 First thing that is done is that the key index is translated to a keycode with the help of `table_1`.

-The keycode is used as index into another table, `table_2` which contains which type of key the code corresponds to.
-The different types of keys can be seen in the figure above.
+The keycode is used as index into another table (`table_2`) which contains which type of key the code corresponds to.
+The different types of keys can be seen in the figure above (normal, mod, led).
 Keys being of type 0 is passed through and directly put on the USB report queue to be sent to host.

 The handling of rapid fire key combinations can also be found in this function.
 Whenever the `fn` key is pressed a flag is set.
 If the flag